VMware Data Services Manager Kubernetes API

 name: sql01-keytab-secret

-In semi-automated mode, you will create the server identity account for SQL Server, and the DNS records.
+You need to manually create the server identity account for SQL Server.
 DSM will register Service Principal Names and will create a keytab from the credentials you provided.
-Although not a security best practice for production environments, multiple SQL Server clusters can share the same identity account.

 Create AD user for a given DSM SQL Server instance